emw42280/LAPD-Crime-Data/README.md

 - Crime count (visualization 1: count < 10k) (visualization 2: count > 10k)

 ## **Analysis and Results:**
-The data indicates that men have a higher likelihood of being victims of these violent crimes than women.
+The data indicates that men have a consistently higher likelihood of being victims of violent crimes involving weapons compared to women.
+Across almost every weapon category — including firearms, knives, blunt objects, and physical force — male victims outnumber female victims.
+This trend highlights a significant gender imbalance in exposure to violent crime.

-Data points that stand out in the set:
-- The dataset separates handgun crimes from pistol crimes.
-For some reason, handgun crimes only include female victims (zero records of male victims).
-However, men are included as victims of pistol crimes, where they make up the majority.
+ **Notable Data Observations:**

+Handgun vs. Pistol Victimization:
+- A surprising distinction appears in the dataset between "handgun" and "pistol" crimes.
+For "handgun" incidents, there are only female victims recorded — no male victims are associated with this weapon category.
+This is an unusual outlier given the broader trends.
+In contrast, "pistol" crimes (which are generally considered the same or very similar weapon type) show a male-majority victimization, consistent with the overall pattern of the dataset.

+Potential Data Entry or Classification Issue:
+- The separation between "handgun" and "pistol" could be due to inconsistencies or differences in how weapons were classified during police reporting.
+This raises a possible concern about the reliability of weapon categorization and suggests that some caution is needed when interpreting these specific categories.

+Overall Weapon Trends:
+- For high-frequency weapon types such as kitchen knives, blunt instruments (e.g., hammers), and physical attacks without weapons, male victims consistently dominate the counts.
+In categories like mace/pepper spray and some cutting instruments, the gender gap is narrower, but men still slightly outnumber women.

+**Summary:**
+While the overall data shows men are more likely to be victims of weapon-involved crimes, some anomalies — like the "handgun" category — highlight potential areas where data reporting or classification methods may have introduced inconsistencies.